 The following is a list of public outreach activities that can be used to inform, solicit input, or engage the public.
+The list is not exhaustive and is provided as examples of ways to engage or share information with the public.
 There is a general description of each and discussion of how and when they are applicable.
 A summary table of the application of each tool is shown in Table 3.
 In selecting tools for public outreach, it is important to consider the average age or digital literacy of targeted groups and potential barriers of each tool to engaging historically underrepresented groups.